Seeds of Hope Project

 Cultivate a natural interest in the conservation of marine life by implementing an active educational model for all ages and connect students and teachers with marine life through scientific workshops and excursions.

-In 2019 and 2020, Andrea and our team will work with 100+ kids to investigate these problems and develop solutions.
-We will teach local kids how to be good scientists, educators and communicators.
-Together, we will ask questions and study our environment, solve problems and form a permanent connection with our incredible marine wildlife and sea.
+In 2019 and 2020, Andrea and our team worked with 100+ kids to investigate these problems and develop solutions.
+We taught local kids how to be good scientists, educators and communicators.
+Together, we asked questions and studied our environment, solved problems and formed a permanent connection with our incredible marine wildlife and sea.

-• Conduct a series of activities guided by the student community of Ixtapa-Zihuatanejo that focus on the marine species of the region and the impact of plastic on the ecosystem.
+- Conducted a series of activities guided by the student community of Ixtapa-Zihuatanejo that focused on the marine species of the region and the impact of plastic on the ecosystem.

-• Disseminate and share the results found with the community and the world in student led presentations, media announcements, and peer reviewed publications.
+- Disseminated and shared the results found with the community and the world in student led presentations, media announcements, and peer reviewed publications.

-By the end of the project we expect to see a significant shift in the cultural climate of our area regarding peoples´ attitudes towards environmental stewardship that result in healthier oceans, a cleaner environment and strong marine and land animal populations.
+By the end of the project we saw a significant shift in the cultural climate of our area regarding peoples´ attitudes towards environmental stewardship that result in healthier oceans, a cleaner environment and strong marine and land animal populations.

-The +100 students will have a better knowledge about the impact of plastic on their environment and the importance of conservation and care of the local biodiversity.
-We will implement environmental measures that will directly or indirectly benefit the inhabitants of the municipalities of Petatlán (44,263) and Zihuatanejo de Azueta (124,824) and the diverse biological species (1,560) of the region.
-Thirteen species of marine mammals and 4 species of sea turtles threatened by anthropogenic activities and pollution of the marine environment will benefit directly from the care of their environment.
+The +100 students now have a better knowledge about the impact of plastic on their environment and the importance of conservation and care of the local biodiversity.
+We implemented environmental measures that directly and indirectly benefited the inhabitants of the municipalities of Petatlán (44,263) and Zihuatanejo de Azueta (124,824) and the diverse biological species (1,560) of the region.
+Thirteen species of marine mammals and 4 species of sea turtles threatened by anthropogenic activities and pollution of the marine environment benefit directly from the care of their environment.
 We have discovered that humpback whales give birth and raise their calves in our region, meaning it is essential that they have a protected place where they can give calve, nurse and rest.
 Three species of coastal dolphins are affected by pollution, trapped in nets and are observed to be emaciated due to food shortages.
-We will promote a culture and motivated community that values the protection of marine biodiversity.
+We continue to work to promote a culture and motivated community that values the protection of marine biodiversity.